boazbk/tcs/lec_06_loops.md

-::: {.remark title="Languages vs. functions" #decidablelanguagesrem}
+::: {.remark title="Functions vs. languages" #decidablelanguagesrem}
 Many texts use the terminology of "languages" rather than functions to refer to computational tasks.
 The name "language"  has its roots in _formal language theory_ as pursued by linguists such as Noam Chomsky.
 A _formal language_ is a subset $L \subseteq \{0,1\}^*$ (or more generally $L \subseteq \Sigma^*$ for some finite alphabet $\Sigma$).